adrian555/DocsDump/airflow.md

 The Airflow scheduler monitors all tasks and all DAGs, and triggers the task instances whose dependencies have been met.
 Behind the scenes, it monitors and stays in sync with a folder for all DAG objects it may contain, and periodically (every minute or so) inspects active tasks to see whether they can be triggered.

 ## Plugins

+For external features to its core by simply dropping files in the `plugins` folder.
+The Python modules there will get imported and `hooks`, `operators`, `sensors`, `macros`, `executors` and web `views` then become available for use.

+## Experimental Rest API

+GET /api/experimental/dags/<DAG_ID>/tasks/<Task_ID>
+POST /api/expermiental/dags/<DAG_ID>/dag_runs

+## Sensors

+* ExternalTaskSensor - wait for a task to complete in a different DAG
+* HdfsSensor - wait for a file or folder to land in HDFS
+* HivePartitionSensor - wait for a partition to show up in Hive
+* HttpSensor -